 Outlook Web Access (OWA) Features and Views

 When you register for a credit course at Howard Community College, a personal HCC student email account is automatically created for you.
+Your HCC email account is the official form of communication with the college.
 HCC encourages you to use this account to communicate with your instructors and classmates as well as to receive notification of upcoming college events and activities.

 Using a computer with Internet access, you can log on to your HCC student email.
 Simply connect to the HCC home page at http://www.howardcc.edu and then click on the "Email" link in the center of the page under Students, Online Services.
 Enter your HCC student login ID and password.